ae-group-mirror/ae_core/README.md

 ## Installation

-For to only use this portion in your code type in your command shell:
+For to only use this module in your code type in your command shell:

 ```shell script
 pip install ae-core